iYaffle/Yes-To-CSS/01-introduction.md

 For example, if you want to highlight a heading in a document, you use a specific syntax( or called as tags).
 This way, more structure document can be created.

 Again make a note that this guide assumes that the reader has some knowledge on HTML.
+But still we will provide a basic information to brush up on your HTML knowledge.

 What is CSS?
 ------------